-■ Device Information
+Device Information

-System Name Display your system name • IP Address Display the current IP address of the device Subnet Mask Display the subnet mask setting of the device DNS Servers Display the current DNS Servers, no matter by manual setting or assigned by the DHCP server
+System Name Display the system name.
+IP Address Display the current IP address of the device.
+Subnet Mask Display the subnet mask address of the device.
+DNS Servers Display the current DNS Servers, no matter by manual setting or assigned by the DHCP server.
+Default Gateway Display the current default gateway of the device.

-Default Gateway Display the current default gateway setting Address Mode Show the IP Address mode of the system - By Static or Dynamic (DHCP) Base MAC Address The MAC address of the Switch displays here
+Address Mode Show the IP Address mode of the system - By Static or Dynamic (DHCP).
+Base MAC Address Display the MAC address of the Switch.

-■ System Information
+System Information

-Serial Number The unique box serial number for this switch Model Name The product name of this switch Hardware Version The release version maintenance number of the hardware Boot Version The version of boot system currently running on the switch • Firmware Version The operating system currently running on the switch System Location Display where the Switch is located System Contact Display the administrative contact person System Up Time The time in days, hours and minutes since the last switch reboot Current Time Specifies the time and date.
-The format is hour, minute, second, month, day, year
+Serial Number The unique box serial number for this Switch.
+Model Name The product name of this Switch.
+Hardware Version The release version maintenance number of the hardware.
+Boot Version The version of boot system currently running on the Switch.
+Firmware Version The version of operating system currently running on the Switch.
+System Location Display where the Switch is located.
+System Contact Display the administrative contact person.
+System Up Time The time in days, hours and minutes since the last Switch reboot.
+Current Time Specifies the time and date.
+The format is hour, minute, second, month, day, year.